Teriks/libasm_io/library-documentation.md

 ```

-depending on your platform, GCC may add underscores to function names when it compiles C code to object files.
+Depending on your platform, GCC may add underscores to function names when it compiles C code to object files.
-the cextern macro of this library will add an underscore to the name for you if it needs one so you don't
+The cextern macro of this library will add an underscore to the name for you if it needs one so you don't
 have to worry about it.
-It helps keep extern portable across different platforms
+It helps keep extern portable across different platforms.

-Windows and Linux do not add the underscore by default while compiling C files, while Mac does
+Windows and Linux do not add the underscore by default while compiling C files, while Mac does.

 ## cglobal